nohahon/math-content-similarity/README.md

 The documents are obtained via zbMATHOpen API https://api.zbmath.org/v1/ The ID of documents can be obtained from repo: https://zenodo.org/records/5062959

+To obtain metadata if all documents such as title, abstract, keywords, MSCs, citations, author names, etc please run

 ```python /src/hybrid/feature_simil/getDataset.py```

 ## Evaluation results